-- The Substitution and Estimation requirements in this section 4 are only to be used for metering (a) installations where: - interval metering data is manually collected as a Scheduled Meter Reading; or - the metering installations have been installed with remote acquisition in accordance with clause 7.8.9(b) of the NER. - Where remote acquisition of metering data has failed at the metering installation and manual collection of interval metering data is required, the Substitution requirements specified in section 3 apply.
+- (a) The Substitution and Estimation requirements in this section 4 are only to be used for metering installations where: - (i) interval metering data is manually collected as a Scheduled Meter Reading; or - (ii) the metering installations have been installed with remote acquisition in accordance with clause 7.8.9(b) of the NER. - (b) Where remote acquisition of metering data has failed at the metering installation and manual collection of interval metering data is required, the Substitution requirements specified in section 3 apply.

-4.2 Substitution and Estimation Rules
+4.2.
+Substitution and Estimation Rules

-- The MDP must ensure that all substituted metering data and estimated metering data are replaced with Actual Metering Data when it becomes available. - The MDP must obtain clear and concise identification as to the cause of any missing or erroneous (b) metering data for which Substitutions are required. - (c) Where there is a metering installation malfunction that cannot be repaired within the periods specified in the NER, the MDP must Substitute the missing metering data in accordance with this - (d) The MDP must only apply the following Substitution and Estimation types: - Substitutions: type 51, 52, 53, 54, 55, 56, 57 or 58. (i) - (ii) Estimations: type 51, 52, 56, 57 or 58.
+- (a) The MDP must ensure that all substituted metering data and estimated metering data are replaced with Actual Metering Data when it becomes available. - (b) The MDP must obtain clear and concise identification as to the cause of any missing or erroneous metering data for which Substitutions are required. - (c) Where there is a metering installation malfunction that cannot be repaired within the periods specified in the NER, the MDP must Substitute the missing metering data in accordance with this Procedure. - (d) The MDP must only apply the following Substitution and Estimation types: - (i) Substitutions: type 51, 52, 53, 54, 55, 56, 57, 58 or 59. - (ii) Estimations: type 51, 52, 56, 57, 58 or 59.